 The general rule of thumb is that the patient should not lift more than 10 pounds for 3 weeks, they should not raise their arms or reach above their heads for 3 weeks, and strenuous exercise should be avoided for 6 weeks.
 I also ask patients not to drive for one week.
 Most patients return to work after about one to two weeks.

-When you’re ready to discuss breast lift surgery in Mobile, call the office of board certified plastic surgeon Dr. Randy Proffitt.
+When you’re ready to discuss getting a breast lift in Mobile, call the office of double-board-certified plastic surgeon Dr. Randy Proffitt.
+Dr. Proffitt has over three decades’ experience and will be happy to help.
 You can reach us by email or by phone at 251-344-0322.
-Our practice is located t 6317 Piccadilly Square, Mobile, AL 36609.
+Our practice is located at 6317 Piccadilly Square, Mobile, AL 36609.
 View a map to our office.